-The field-based began in 2005 as part of a medical activity at Prey Veng Hospital in which Dr Patrick Jouhaud was involved.
+The field work began in 2005 as part of medical activity at Prey Veng Hospital in which Dr Patrick Jouhaud was involved.

 In 2006 and 2007, Dr Jouhaud ran a training programme for the medical staff in the maternity of these hospitals.
 A conference on this theme was given to the International Congress of the Medical University of Phnom Penh in November 2008.